alexax66/Treblerizer/README.md

 ## CREDITS
 - @Oki for his [idea and script](https://forum.xda-developers.com/axon-7/development/tool-party-v0-1-vendor-partition-t3831517)
 - @someone755 for the [keycheck](https://github.com/someone755/kerneller/blob/master/extract/tools/keycheck) binary
-- @Zackptg5 for the V4A install script that inspired my version.
+- @Zackptg5 for the V4A install script that inspired this project.